How the Right Livelihood Quest Process Works

 - I have a contemplative/reflective practice (journalling, meditation), or, at the very least, I am ready to start exploring one that would resonate.
 Having one as you go through the program is a mandatory requirement.
-We are more than happy to share our experience and resources that can be of help for you here.
+I am more than happy to share our experience and resources that can be of help for you.

-- You will be receiving weekly emails with instructions to guide you through the process.
+- Weekly emails with instructions to guide you through the process.
 There will be a weekly theme, a reflection question, a task to complete (for instance, make a collage on a particular topic), and a description of an activity to undertake in Nature (once or several times during the week).

-- You will also be asked to read “Callings: Finding and Following an Authentic Life” by Gregg Levoy and “The Big Leap” by Gay Hendricks, and reflect on the insights and ideas that are resonating for you.
+- Two readings: “Callings: Finding and Following an Authentic Life” by Gregg Levoy and “The Big Leap” by Gay Hendricks, and reflect on the insights and ideas that are resonating for you.

-- Additionally, you will get the opportunity to introduce yourself and get to know the other participants.
-Thus, by the time you arrive to the retreat, you will have already met the other participants, and formed connections that will enrich everybody’s learning and growing experiences of the Right Livelihood process.
+- You will get the opportunity to introduce yourself and get to know the other participants.
+Thus, by the time you arrive to the retreat, you will have already met the other participants, and formed connections that will enrich everyone’s learning and growing experiences of the inquiry process.

-Phase 2/Retreat of the process is the residential face-to-face retreat.
-Some of the activities that happen at the retreat are:
+Phase 2/Retreat of the process is the residential in-person retreat (Blended Quest), or the virtual guided process (Virtual Quest).
+Some of the activities that happen during this phase are:

-- The mornings start with a variety of gentle, yet engaging, movement and somatic activities that tap into the wisdom of the body.
+- Morning movement – gentle, yet engaging, movement and somatic activities that tap into the wisdom of the body.

 - Experiences that blend diverse indigenous wisdom with psychological and adult learning modalities.

-- One-on-one time with the facilitator(s), to deepen the inquiry into the various dimensions of the Why Me?™ Framework.
+- One-on-one time with myself, to deepen the inquiry into the various dimensions of the Why Me?™ Framework.

-Phase 3/Integration lasts 2 months, and the key focus is to help you integrate the experience of the Quest/retreat into your life:
+Phase 3/Integration guides and supports you to integrate the experience of the Quest/retreat into your life:

-Once this 3-months process is complete, you are invited to join a private online community of practice of past, present, and future Quest participants (as a lifelong membership offering).
+Once the Quest journey is complete, you are invited to join a private online community of practice of past, present, and future Quest participants (as a lifelong membership offering).
 This will become your opportunity to continue integrating the learning of the journey in a community of like-hearted and like-minded others.